rust-lang/rust/active/0000-libstd-facade.md

 #### Strings

 In a post-DST world, the string type will actually be a library-defined type, `Str` (or similarly named).
-Strings will no longer be a lanuage item or a language-defined type.
+Strings will no longer be a lanuage feature or a language-defined type.
 This implies that any methods on strings must be in the same crate that defined the `Str` type, or done through extension traits.